Chart Color Schemes

 Wangaratta shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 19.8%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 13.3%, followed by graduate diplomas (3.3%) and postgraduate qualifications (3.2%).
-Vocational credentials are prevalent, with 38.1% of residents aged 15+ holding them - advanced diplomas account for 10.9% and certificates for 27.2%.
+Vocational credentials are prevalent, with 38.1% of residents aged 15 and above holding them, including advanced diplomas (10.9%) and certificates (27.2%).
+Educational participation is high, with 27.0% of residents currently enrolled in formal education, comprising 9.9% in primary, 8.2% in secondary, and 2.6% in tertiary education.

 Frequently Asked Questions - Education